 Food addiction may also be the outcome of emotional or sexual abuse, trauma, low self-esteem or self-worth, or mood disorders.
 Psychological factors such as these can influence an individual to use food as a coping mechanism to deal with difficult or painful emotions.
 There are also external influences that may be involved with food addiction, including family pressures, the societal pressure of beauty ideals, relationship insecurity, and popular culture.
 Food addiction can also be associated with other co-occurring disorders, such as more specified eating disorders like bulimia or anorexia or substance abuse issues.

-What Is Food Addiction Treatment In Nashville Tennessee?
+What Is Food Addiction Treatment In Nashville, TN?